IAlready8/GMB-GRAPHIC-PERSONAL/README.md

     -   Import the Git repository where your project is hosted (e.g., GitHub, GitLab, Bitbucket).

 3.  **Configure the Project:**
-    This project includes a `vercel.json` file which explicitly instructs Vercel to skip the standard `install` and `build` commands.
-This is crucial because the project uses a CDN-based import map and does not require a server-side build.
-This configuration prevents dependency conflicts and ensures deployments are fast and reliable.
+    This project includes a `vercel.json` file to ensure a successful deployment.
+Vercel's platform expects a build step to generate an `outputDirectory`.
+Since our project is static and uses a CDN, we don't have a traditional build process.
+The `vercel.json` file works around this by:
+    -   Skipping the `npm install` step.
+    -   Running a `buildCommand` that simply creates a `dist` directory and copies all the project files into it.
+    -   Setting the `outputDirectory` to `dist`.

+    This satisfies Vercel's requirements and ensures a fast, reliable deployment without dependency conflicts.

 4.  **Deploy:**
     -   Click the "Deploy" button.
-    -   Vercel will follow the instructions in `vercel.json`, skip the build, and deploy your site as-is.
+    -   Vercel will follow the instructions in `vercel.json` and deploy your site.

 ---